Collectors have made the Swallows one of the most beloved of R&B groups. Their haunting ballads and risqué up-tempo novelties are perennial favorites.

 On March 20, the Swallows began a week's stay at the Earle Theater in Philadelphia, along with Johnnie Ray; they'd just been signed by Ben Bart's Universal Attractions booking agency.

 On April 11, 1952, the Swallows went into the Howard Theater for a week, along with Sonny Thompson's Orchestra.
+From there, it was onward to the Apollo Theater (on the 18th), along with Pearl Bailey, Freddie Mitchell, and George Kirby.
 This coincided with their next King release: "Beside You"/"You Left Me."
 The record was reviewed on April 19 (both sides "good"), along with the Dominoes' "Have Mercy Baby," Wynonie Harris' "Keep On Churnin'," Maurice King's "Wheel Of Fortune," and Sax Mallard's "Slow Caboose."
 Ranked a Tip in Oakland on May 10, "Beside You" rose to #8 on the R&B charts, becoming the Swallows' biggest hit.

 In May, King issued "I Only Have Eyes For You," backed with "You Walked In."
 That same month, the Swallows played a week at Weeke's Café (in Atlantic City), before heading off on a month-long series of one-nighters.
 "You Walked In" was given a "good" rating on May 31 (as was its flip).
 Other reviews that week went to Varetta Dillard's "Easy, Easy Baby," the 4 Buddies' "You're Part Of Me," the 5 Keys' "How Long," the Treniers' "Hadacol, That's All," Joe Medlin's "I'll Always Be With You," Annie Laurie's "Lonesome And Blue," Tampa Red's "But I Forgive You," and Joe Turner's "Just A Travelin' Man."